Lara Fabian: 2018–2020: Papillon & World Tour

 In September 2018, Fabian announced the release of her new single, "Papillon".
 Written by Fabian, Moh Denebi and Sharon Vaughn.
 The single was released on 5 October 2018.
 It's the first single from her fourteenth album, also titled Papillon, released on 8 February 2019.
-To support the release of the album, Lara Fabian embarked upon the 50 World Tour with a concert in New York at the Beacon Theatre on 16 September 2019, before moving on to visit over 20 other locations across the USA, Russia and Europe.
+To support the release of the album, Lara Fabian embarked upon the 50 World Tour with a concert in New York at the Beacon Theatre on 16 September 2019, before moving on to visit over 20 other locations across the US, Russia and Europe.
 The tour celebrates her 50th birthday, three decades in the music industry and 14 studio albums.
 Lara Fabian claims 20 million records sold.
 However, according to various media, her official record sales are estimated at 12 million worldwide.

 In February 2019, Fabian separated from the management company Odacity and producer/manager Matt Ersin, who managed her career since 2015.
 Subsequently, she entrusted the coordination of the upcoming "50 World Tour" to the Romanian company "ICT Agency" (International Creative Talents).
 Payment issues between Fabian and ICT culminated in her cancelling of various concerts.
 The remaining dates of the tour were postponed following the escalation of the COVID-19 pandemic.

-2020–present: Lockdown Sessions
+2020–present: Lockdown Sessions and Je suis là

-On 16 December 2020, Lara Fabian discreetly unveiled a collection of 12 experimental musical tracks, the fruit of her introspection and her isolation during the COVID-19 lockdown.
-Lockdown Sessions came out in a limited edition without a label, and offers a unique journey of the singer accompanied again by Moh Denebi.
+On 16 December 2020, Lara Fabian discreetly unveiled a collection of 12 experimental musical tracks, an outcome of her introspection and her isolation during the COVID-19 lockdown.
+Lockdown Sessions came out in a limited edition without a label, and offers a journey of the singer accompanied again by Moh Denebi.

 She takes on the role of director of Star Académie on TVA in 2021.

 She has also had occasional roles as an actress, most notably in the 2022 film Arlette.

+On 29 November 2024, she released the French album Je suis là.